A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: Proposed pruned approximate DCT

-By means of analyzing 50 512$\times$512 8-bit representative standard images~\cite{uscsipi}, we noticed that the \mbox{2-D} version of the modified RDCT~\cite{bc2012} can concentrate in average $\approx$98\% of the total image energy in the 16~lower frequency coefficients.
+By means of analyzing fifty 512$\times$512 8-bit representative standard images~\cite{uscsipi}, we noticed that the \mbox{2-D} version of the 8-point modified RDCT~\cite{bc2012} can concentrate in average $\approx$98\% of the total image energy in the 16~lower frequency coefficients.
 Additionally, in JPEG-like image compression, the quantization step is prone to zero the high frequency coefficients~\cite{Lecuire2012}.
 Therefore, computational efforts may be saved by not computing the high frequency coefficients, keeping only low-frequency coefficients.
-These considerations yield to the following transformation derived from the low-complexity matrix associated to the modified RDCT:
+These considerations yield the following transformation derived from the low-complexity matrix associated to the modified RDCT:

-Above transformation computes the four lower frequency components of the \mbox{1-D} modified RDCT, which corresponds to the 16~lower frequency components of the associated \mbox{2-D} version.
-Notice that the rows of $\mathbf{T}$ form an orthogonal set.
+Above transformation computes the four lower frequency components of the \mbox{1-D} original modified RDCT low-complexity matrix, which corresponds to the 16~lower frequency components of the associated \mbox{2-D} version.
 Thus, considering the orthogonalization methods described in~\cite{cintra2011integer}, we can obtain a semi-orthogonal matrix given by:

+Matrix $\hat{\bm{C}}_4$ is the pruned version of the modified RDCT.
+For image and video compression, the scaling diagonal matrix~$\bm{D}_4$ does not introduce any computational overhead, since it can be merged into the quantization step~\cite{bas2008,bas2009,cb2011,bc2012,Potluri2013}.
+Therefore, in such context, the computational complexity of~$\hat{\bm{C}}_4$ is essentially confined into the low-complexity matrix~$\bm{T}_4$.
+Aiming at the efficient of implementation of~$\bm{T}_4$, we factorized it in a product of extremely low-complexity sparse matrices.
+Such factorization is based on decimation-in-time methods as described in~\cite{Blahut2010,Britanak2007,cb2011}.
+Thus, the following expression is obtained: